 For a while we sold Tikit through various retail outlets.
 The story was the same every time.
 After selling incredibly well with a huge positive response from customers, one of the company lawyers would decide they can no longer sell it.
 The world-class customer satisfaction, intended legal use cases, and the hypocracy (of selling deadly-when-used-as-intended products, like cigarettes) didn’t win the day with a single lawyer.
 So we said fine, fuck you, we’ll give the people what they want directly!

 Now that we market and sell Tikit online, we are forged in the fire of Internet commentators.
-The assumptions, the hate — directed at us personally, our customers, even our family — the satisfied customers coming to our defense (like EMTs, ranchers, car dealers, off-roaders, NH residents, etc.), the occasional changed mind; it’s ceaseless and it’s not for everybody.
+The assumptions, the hate — directed at us personally, our customers, even our family — the satisfied customers coming to our defense (like EMTs, ranchers, hunters, car dealers, off-roaders, NH residents, etc.), the occasional changed mind; it’s ceaseless and it’s not for everybody.